 Wait…..
 I bought a .45 caliber can to run on two 9mm firearms?

-I reason I went with the 45 version of the Osprey, is because I wanted the most internal volume possible for the best performance in sound reduction, and because I wanted to be able to run it on multiple guns in the future.
-Plus, unlike the 9mm version, the Osprey 45 can also be ran on .300 Blackout carbines running subsonic ammunition.
+I reason I went with the 45 version of the SilencerCo Osprey, is because I wanted the most internal volume possible for the best performance in sound reduction and I also wanted to be able to run it on multiple guns in the future.
+Plus, unlike the 9mm Parabellum version, the Osprey 45 can also run on .300 Blackout carbines running subsonic ammunition.

-Like many pistol suppressor, the Osprey uses interchangeable pistons to permit mounting it on a myriad of different weapon platforms.
-When the Osprey is mounted on a fixed barrel design like a carbine or PPK, the shooter needs to install a spacer between the piston and the suppressor itself.
+Like many pistol suppressors, the Osprey uses interchangeable pistons to permit mounting it on a myriad of different weapon platforms.
+When the Osprey is mounted on a fixed-barrel design like a carbine or PPK, the shooter needs to install a spacer between the piston and the suppressor itself.

-Inspired by the original Hiram Maxim Silencer, the Osprey is designed to keep its bore off center to allow standard height iron sights to clear the can.
-In practise, this doesn’t always work as intended especially when using the oversized Osprey 45 on 9mm handguns, but it works well enough to keep them usable.
+Inspired by the original Hiram Maxim Silencer, the Osprey is designed to keep its bore off-center to allow standard height iron sights to clear the can.
+In practice, this doesn’t always work as intended especially when using the oversized Osprey 45 on 9mm handguns, but it works well enough to keep them usable.

-In testing, the Osprey is noticeably quieter than many dedicated 9mm cans, but has the trade off of also being much longer, bulkier and heavier.
-For me, I’m not carrying the Osprey into battle, and am perfectly happy with the added bulk and weight, since my end goal is performance, not minimalist size.
+In testing, the Osprey is noticeably quieter than many dedicated 9mm cans but has the trade-off of also being much longer, bulkier and heavier.
+For me, I’m not carrying the Osprey into battle.
+I am perfectly happy with the added bulk and weight since my end goal is performance, not minimalist size.

 Overall, after having fired thousands of rounds through my personal Osprey from everything ranging from a .300 blk SBR and .380 PPK, to a .45 Glock 21 and a 9mm full-auto MAC-11, I’d argue it’s my favorite pistol suppressor on the market.
 The combination of performance, versatility, and unique aesthetics makes it just plain awesome.